P800 Tax Refund UK Guide 2026

 What is a P800 tax calculation?+

 A P800 is a letter from HMRC sent after the tax year ends.
 It shows your total income and tax paid versus what you should have paid, resulting in either a refund or an underpayment notice.
-It is sent between September and November of the following tax year.
+It is typically sent between June and the end of November after the tax year ends — so P800s for 2025/26 arrive between June and November 2026.

 How do I claim my P800 refund online?+